Special elements in lattices of semigroup varieties

-We denote by $\mathcal{SEM}$ the variety of all semigroups.
-A semigroup variety $\mathcal V$ is called \emph{proper} if $\mathcal{V\ne SEM}$.
+We denote by $\mathbf{SEM}$ the variety of all semigroups.
+A semigroup variety $\mathbf V$ is called \emph{proper} if $\mathbf{V\ne SEM}$.

-The class of Id-varieties includes all varieties with non-trivial identities in subvariety lattices (see Corollary ~\ref{identities and Id-varieties}).
-It follows from results of~\cite{Burris-Nelson-71-finite} that a semigroup variety $\mathcal V$ is periodic whenever the lattice $L(\mathcal V)$ satisfies some non-trivial identity.
-As we have already mentioned in Section~\ref{section intr}, results of the articles~\cite{Jezek-McKenzie-93,Vernikov-07-lmod,Vernikov-08-umod1} imply that if a proper variety $\mathcal V$ belongs to one of the eight considered types in \textbf{SEM} then it is periodic too.
+The class of $I$-varieties includes all varieties with non-trivial identities in subvariety lattices (see Corollary~\ref{identities and I-varieties}).
+It follows from results of~\cite{Burris-Nelson-71-finite} that a semigroup variety $\mathbf V$ is periodic whenever the lattice $L(\mathbf V)$ satisfies some non-trivial identity.
+As we have already mentioned in Section~\ref{section intr}, results of the articles~\cite{Jezek-McKenzie-93,Vernikov-07-lmod,Vernikov-08-umod1} imply that if a proper variety $\mathbf V$ is a special element of one of the nine types we consider in $\mathbb{SEM}$ then it is periodic too.
 All these statements are generalized by the following